Backward uniqueness of 2D and 3D convective Brinkman-Forchheimer equations and its applications: The Stochastic Case

 \begin{theorem}[Approximate controllability] The space $\{\u^{\boldsymbol{x}}(T):\boldsymbol{x}\in\H\}$ is dense in $\H$, $\mathbb{P}$-a.s., where $\u^{\boldsymbol{x}}(\cdot)$ is the unique solution to the system \eqref{36}. \end{theorem}

-{\bf Acknowledgments:} M. T. Mohan would like to thank the Department of Science and Technology -Science and Engineering Research Board (DST-SERB), India for a Mathematical Research Impact Centric Support (MATRICS), File No.: MTR/2021/000066, grant.
+{\bf Acknowledgments:} K. Kinra is funded by national funds through the FCT - Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the scope of the project UIDB/00297/2020 and UIDP/00297/ 2020 (Center for Mathematics and Applications).
+M. T. Mohan would like to thank the Department of Science and Technology -Science and Engineering Research Board (DST-SERB), India for a Mathematical Research Impact Centric Support (MATRICS), File No.: MTR/2021/000066, grant.
 The author would also like to thank Prof. E. Zuazua, Friedrich-Alexander Universit\"at Erlangen–N\"urnberg for useful discussions.